Attendance Recovery

 Daily accounting may be used when an AR session meets the minimum daily minute requirement in a calendar day, and in this case the hourly recordkeeping requirement does not apply.

 When a student transfers within the school district, the AR participation time they accrued at one school may be applied to absences that occurred at the destination school, provided that the district maintains a documentation trail for audit purposes.
-A best practice for a school district that offers AR is to check whether an incoming transfer student has completed AR days or hours at their previous school, to establish the number of absences that may be offset through AR that year at the destination school.
+Best practice for a school district that offers AR is to check whether an incoming transfer student has completed AR days or hours at their previous school, in order to establish the number of absences that may be offset through AR that year at the destination school.

-Grade/Setting | Minimum Daily Minute Requirement | EC Section |
+| Grade/Setting | Minimum Daily Minute Requirement | Hours of AR needed to generate day of attendance | EC Section |

 TK/Kindergarten